mdsol-share/crichton/README.md

 Crichton lint works to validate the logic of a single resource descriptor file, outputting errors, warning and hints to help generate an optimal document.

-Lint can be invoked in two ways, once crichton is added to your project as a gem
+Lint can be invoked in two ways, once crichton is added to your project as a gem:

 ### A lint gem ruby executable  (rdlint)